davidtwco/rfcs/text/0000-build-std.md

 [*Why use the pre-built standard library for procedural macros and build-scripts?*][rationale-sysroot-for-host-deps].

 ↩ [*`dev-dependencies` and `build-dependencies`*][dev-dependencies-and-build-dependencies]

+### Why add standard library crates to Cargo's index?
+[rationale-cargo-index]: #why-add-standard-library-crates-to-cargos-index

+When Cargo builds the dependency graph, it is driven by the index (not `Cargo.toml`), so builtin dependencies need to be included in the index.

+↩ [*Registry index JSON*][registry-index-json]

+### Why add a new key to Cargo's registry index JSON schema?
+[rationale-cargo-builtindeps]: #why-add-a-new-key-to-cargos-registry-index-json-schema

+Cargo's [registry index schema][cargo-json-schema] cannot make breaking changes to its structure without incrementing its `v` key, representing the version of the schema.
+Packages are published under one particular version of the schema, meaning that older versions of Cargo cannot use newer versions of packages which are defined using a schema it does not have knowledge of.
+There are currently 3 versions of the schema:

+- 1: added in 1.0
+- 2: added the `features2` field to support newer features syntax, partially taking responsibility of feature lists from `features`.
+Added to `v` key to support schema versions
+- 3: added `artifact`, `bindep_target` and `lib` keys to `deps` to support artifact dependencies

+Cargo ignores packages published under an unsupported schema version, so older versions of Cargo cannot use newer versions of packages relying on these features.
+This means that a new schema version is disruptive to users on older toolchains and should be avoided where possible.

+Some new fields, including `rust-version`, were added to all versions of the schema.
+Cargo ignores fields it does not have knowledge of, so older versions of Cargo will simply not use `rust-version` and its presence does not change their behaviour.

+In a similar sense, current and older versions of Cargo already function correctly without knowledge of crate's standard library dependencies.
+A new top- level key will be ignored by older versions of Cargo, while newer versions will process it and combine it with the `deps` key.
+This is distinct to the changes required for artifact dependencies in version 3, which do not have a suitable representation in older versions of Cargo.

+A possible alternative to `builtin_deps` could be to modify `deps` entries with a new `builtin: bool` field, similar to the keys added in version 3.
+These entries would not be processed correctly by older versions of Cargo which would look in the registry to find these packages and fail.
+These packages could be found if dummy versions of builtin dependencies were added to registries, perhaps whenever publishing a package with a `builtin` dependencies, but older versions of Cargo would pass these to `rustc` via `--extern` and shadow the real standard library dependencies in the sysroot.
+This approach is valid with a new version of the schema, but as discussed above this limits older versions of Cargo to packages without a `builtin` dependency specified.

+↩ [*Registry index JSON*][registry-index-json]

+### Why can builtin_deps shadow other packages in the registry?
+[rationale-cargo-index-shadowing]: #why-can-builtin_deps-shadow-other-packages-in-the-registry

+While `crates.io` forbids certain crate names including `std`, `alloc` and `core`, third party registries may allow it without a warning.
+The schema needs a way to refer to packages with the same name either in the registry or builtin, which `builtin_deps` allows.

+`builtin_deps` names are not allowed to shadow names of packages in `deps` as these would conflict when passed to `rustc` via `--extern`.

+↩ [*Registry index JSON*][registry-index-json]

 ## Rebuilding the standard library
 [rationale-rebuilding-the-standard-library]: #rebuilding-the-standard-library-1